Dependency scanning by using SBOM

 History

 Dependency scanning using CycloneDX SBOM analyzes your application’s dependencies for known vulnerabilities.
-All dependencies are scanned, including transitive dependencies, also known as nested dependencies.
+All dependencies are scanned, including transitive dependencies.

 Dependency scanning is often considered part of Software Composition Analysis (SCA).
 SCA can contain aspects of inspecting the items your code uses.
 These items typically include application and system dependencies that are almost always imported from external sources, rather than sourced from items you wrote yourself.

 Dependency scanning can run in the development phase of your application’s lifecycle.
 Every time a pipeline produces an SBOM report, security findings are identified and compared between the source and target branches.
 Findings and their severity are listed in the merge request, enabling you to proactively address the risk to your application, before the code change is committed.
-Security findings can also be identified outside a pipeline by Continuous Vulnerability Scanning.
+Security findings for reported SBOM components are also identified by Continuous Vulnerability Scanning when new security advisories are published, independently from CI/CD pipelines.

 GitLab offers both dependency scanning and container scanning to ensure coverage for all of these dependency types.
 To cover as much of your risk area as possible, we encourage you to use all of our security scanners.
 For a comparison of these features, see Dependency Scanning compared to Container Scanning.